rawendeveloper/FlowersClassiferCNNModel/README.md

 The application utilizes TensorFlow and Keras, and is deployed with Streamlit, providing an intuitive and interactive web interface for users to upload an image and receive instant predictions.

 📋 Table of Contents
-Features
+-Features
-Getting Started
+-Getting Started
-Prerequisites
+-Prerequisites
-Installation
+-Installation
-Usage
+-Usage
-Model Architecture
+-Model Architecture
-Directory Structure
+-Directory Structure
-Future Enhancements
+-Future Enhancements
-Contributing
+-Contributing
-License
+-License
 ✨ Features
 📁 Image Upload: Upload a flower image directly through the web interface.
 🌼 Image Classification: The model processes the image and predicts the flower category, displaying the result along with the confidence score.